 - Project URL: https://cemac.github.io/DIFID/ui/

-As part of the DIFID project papers are fed into a NLP algorithm to generate a set of weighted topics.
+As part of the DfID project papers are fed into a Natural Language Processing (NLP) algorithm to generate a set of weighted topics.
 Plotting these as a graph we can see that topics tend to be grouped in a scale-free graph structure.

 Using a dimensionality reduction algorithm (t-SNE), it is possible to achieve much the same result, displaying like-papers together.
-This is shown as part of the DIFID app at the link above.
+This is shown as part of the DfID app at the link above.